Boisar railway station

-Boisar railway station (BOR) is located in Boisar, Maharashtra, and is a major hub for the Mumbai Suburban Railway network.
+Boisar Railway Station is located in Boisar and is a major hub for the Mumbai Suburban Railway.

 The station has three platforms, parking space, and basic amenities like restrooms and drinking water.

-Boisar is known for its proximity to the Tarapur Atomic Power Station and the scenic Tarapur Beach, making it a popular destination for visitors, It is also a terminus for the Boisar - Vasai Road - Panvel line.
+Boisar is known for its proximity to the Tarapur Atomic Power Station and the scenic Tarapur Beach, making it a popular destination for visitors, It is also a terminus for the Boisar - Vasai Road–Roha line.

 Trains at this station are the main mode of transportation for the population of here and Tarapur, It is a major railway station on Western Railway, due to its high passenger and goods traffic, as it is the closest station to one of the biggest MIDC of Maharashtra, situated in Palghar district.
 This station has a dedicated good yards as well.

-As of 2025, the railway station is under major redevelopment and construction for new station building, new good loading yards and new home platforms for Mumbai Suburban Local train, which will boost the connectivity and frequency of trains between Boisar and Mumbai and more Express trains will have stoppages here.
+As of 2025, the railway station is under major redevelopment and construction for new station building, new good loading yards and new home platforms for Mumbai Suburban Railway, which will boost the connectivity and frequency of trains between Boisar and Mumbai and more Express trains will have stoppages here.

+History

+Boisar was listed as a station on the first train service of the BB&CI Railway between Grant Rd and Ahmedabad, when the line opened on 28 November 1864.